alasca-association/tarook/docs/user/tutorial/upgrade-cluster.rst

 4. Performing the Upgrade on the Cluster
 ----------------------------------------
-Establish the WireGuard connection on none baremetal systems:
+Establish the WireGuard connection on non-baremetal systems:

 .. code:: console